Mexico deploys troops to outskirts of Mexico City

 Mexico City and its immediate surroundings have been among the areas least affected by the bloody turf wars between drug gangs and their clashes with security forces, which have killed around 60,000 people over the past six years.

-The national death toll from the drug violence has eased somewhat in 2012, according to a tally by newspaper Reforma.
+In 2012, the national death toll from the drug violence has eased somewhat, according to a tally by newspaper Reforma.

-But the bloodletting has crept up in Mexico City and the neighboring State of Mexico, where just over half of the population of the capital's urban area live.

 Reforma data showed deaths related to the drug war had reached 550 in the two regions by mid-September, putting the toll on course for a jump of around 15 percent from last year.